Selling Consumer Data under Limited Commitment: Proofs

 \section{Proofs}

-\subsection{Proofs of the Results in Section \ref{sec:gen}}
+\subsection{Proofs of the Results in Section \ref{sec:commitment}}

-\begin{proof}[Proof of Proposition \ref{prop:yang}] Following standard methods in static mechanism design, we first solve a relaxed version of the seller's problem and subsequently verify that this solution satisfies the original constraints, thereby establishing its optimality.
+\begin{proof}[Proof of Lemma \ref{lem:yang}] Following standard arguments in static mechanism design, we first solve a relaxed problem.
+We then verify that the solution of the relaxed problem satisfies the original constraints, which establishes optimality.

 \begin{enumerate}[label=\textbf{Step \arabic*.}, wide=0pt, leftmargin=*, align=left, labelwidth=*, itemsep=1ex, listparindent=\parindent, parsep=0pt]